McGill-ECSE428-F23-Group1/Sportify-Frontend/README.md

 ## Prequisites
 1. Install Node.js on your computer
-2. Download Expo Go on your phone
+2. Download Expo Go on your phone (if you wish to run the application on your phone)
+3. Install chromedriver version 119 (for the automated acceptance tests only)

 ## Setup
 1. Clone the current repository Sportify-Frontend